kodcdangky/kodcdangky.github.io/index.md

-Welcome to where I document myself doing things
+Welcome to where I document myself doing things.

 This started because I found something cool when doing work with Python that I couldn't share anywhere.
 So I figured I'll make my own place to share stuff.

-Eventually I'll figure out how to add interactive thingies.
+Eventually I'll figure out how to add interactive thingies (maybe).

 And now since you're here...